Year 3 Discovery Centre - FKI starting information

 The OSHC program is seen as an extension of the children's learning, providing continuing enrichment outside of the classroom.

 All of the Scopus OSHC programs are approved for eligible families to receive the government Child Care Subsidy; all families considering using this program at any stage up to Year 6 should complete the Child Care Subsidy form in the documentation section if your child has not attended Kinder at Scopus.

 All bookings for OSHC programs are made directly via Xplor; parents will be advised when bookings open.

 Supervised activities on the oval are available from 7.50am at no extra cost.
 This is available for students who are dropped off directly at FKI and provide an extra opportunity for physical activity for the children prior to the school day commencing.

 Students arriving by bus from GBH will not arrive in time to participate in these activities.

-- Incursions and Workshops offered by external partners throughout the year such as sports, art, cooking, magic, acrobatics, etc, are offered on a rotating basis.
-(Externally operated activities are subject to public health directives relating to the COVID pandemic period and thus subject to the current regulations, may not be offered.)
+- Incursions and Workshops are offered by external partners and our own qualified staff throughout the year such as sports, art, cooking, magic, acrobatics, etc, on a rotating termly basis.

-- The workshops at FKI will not be scheduled to commence until after the bus has arrived from GBH.
+- The workshops will not be scheduled to commence until after the bus has arrived from FKI.

 - The holiday program operates for school age children with a program that includes themed days, incursions and a range of exciting and engaging excursions.